It's all about transporting goods

 However quite a large segment of the model railroading community are not model builders, either due to a genuine lack of talent, or most likely because model construction holds hardly any interest for them (ergo why they chose 3rail R-T-R trains in the first place).
 They are problem solvers, who enjoy puzzles and keeping things flowing smoothly.
 To them dispatching trains on a layout is a dream assignment; and designing timetables, planning car forwarding movements, and studying track layouts offers a relaxing way to spend an armchair railroading evening.
 For this group Operation (as opposed to just building) is the whole point of having a layout, and so running 3rail semi-toy trains past crude mockup buildings is just as pleasant an experience as were they running museum quality trains past photo-realistic buildings (and certainly more affordable).

-All functional layouts (as opposed to animated dioramas) will necessitate Operations.
+All functional layouts (as opposed to animated dioramas for railfanning) will necessitate Operations.
 For operations to be effective (avoiding accidents, delivering simulated goods efficiently, making moving model trains fun rather than frustrating), everyone must know where the trains are, where they came from, and where they are going.
 A helpful planning tool is to create a Service Schematic [EXAMPLE] for the area modeled on your layout.

 Examples: